 Cheryl Kolb-Untinen has over 25 years of experience (15 at Cornerstone) working with survivors of sexual and domestic violence in a multitude of settings including hospital ER’s, emergency and extended stay shelters, criminal and civil court and in the provision of therapy.
 She has an AA in Police Science, a BA in Applied Behavioral Science and an MS in Counseling.
 Cheryl carries her Licensed Clinical Professional Counselor (LCPC) credential through the state of Illinois, is a Certified Danger Assessor with Dr. Jacqueline Campbell’s Danger Assessment protocol and a Certified Personal Empowerment facilitator through the Twin Cities RISE!
 Empowerment Institute.
 She regularly speaks and provides trainings to diverse audiences on domestic violence, sexual violence and compassion fatigue.

-Pamela Maldonado, Victim Advocacy Program Manager
+Pamela Maldonado, Program Director – Victim Advocacy Program

-For over twenty-five years, Pamela Maldonado has been working to address family violence, sexual assault and poverty.
+For over 25 years, Pamela Maldonado has been working to address family violence, sexual assault and poverty.
 Due to her various roles as advocate, supervisor and director of local programs and regional collaborations, she has extensive experience with best practices and social change.
 She was on the planning committee to create Minnesota’s first Victim Assistance Academy and participated with the Minnesota Post Board work group that developed Minnesota’s first model sexual assault investigation policy in 2018.
 She has been at Cornerstone for five years and currently serves on the Minnesota Alliance on Crime (MAC) Board of Directors and Hennepin County Threat Assessment Team.
 Pamela holds a B.S. in social work from St. Catherine University.